wrk-fmd/CoCeCl/README.md

 _Coordination Center Client_
 current version: 0.2.18

 Android App for CoCeSo - _Coordination Center Software_

+> Please note that this client is not yet working with CoCeSo application.
+This repository is currently not maintained.

 ### Requirements
 GMaps API Key